vPancake7/vPancake7/README.md

 ### Hi there 👋 My name is Maykol Chang!
 Nice to meet you~

+Right now I'm a student at Universidad Latina de Panama in Lic.
+Ing.
+Sistemas Informaticos.
+I like to learn new stuffs and contents.
+I like turtles.

 <!--
 **vPancake7/vPancake7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.